kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

    // the claim is allocated.
    PotentialNodes []string

-   // A change of the node candidates triggers a check
+   // A change of the PotentialNodes field triggers a check
-   // on which nodes the resource could be made available.
+   // in the driver on which of those nodes the resource
-   // Unsuitable nodes will be ignored when selecting
-   // a node.
-All other nodes are potential candidates,
-   // either because no information is available yet
-   // or because allocation is expected to succeed.
+   // might be made available.
+It then excludes nodes
+   // by listing those where that is not the case in
+   // UnsuitableNodes.
    //
+   // Unsuitable nodes will be ignored by the scheduler
+   // when selecting a node for a Pod.
+All other nodes are
+   // potential candidates, either because no information
+   // is available yet or because allocation might
+   // succeed.
+   //
    // This can change, so the driver must refresh
+   // this information periodically and/or after
+   // changing resource allocation for some other
-   // this information periodically until a node gets
+   // ResourceClaim until a node gets selected by
-   // selected by the scheduler.
+   // the scheduler.
    UnsuitableNodes []string

+   // This field will get set by the resource driver to
+   // inform the scheduler where it can schedule Pods
+   // using the ResourceClaim.
+   //
+   // A resource driver may already set this before
+   // the resource is allocated.
+The scheduler will
+   // then check this field in addition to UnsuitableNodes
+   // to filter out nodes where the resource cannot
+   // be allocated.
+   //
-   // An allocated resource is available on nodes that match this
+   // For an allocated resource this field defines
+   // where the resource can be used by Pods.
+   //
-   // selector.
-If nil, the resource is available everywhere.
+   // Setting this field is optional.
+If nil, the
+   // resource is available everywhere.
    AvailableOnNodes *corev1.NodeSelector

    // Arbitrary data returned by the driver after a successful allocation.